richmahn/en_tn/rev/13/intro.md

 #### Structure and formatting ####

 Some translations set apart quotations.
-The ULB and many other English translations indent the lines of 13:10, which are extended quotations.
+The ULB and many other English translations indent the lines of 13:10, which are an extended quotation.

 #### Special concepts in this chapter ####